-As the study results demonstrate, excavator pressure sensors can detect soil boundaries in frictional soil.
+As the study results demonstrate, excavator pressure sensors can detect soil boundaries in friction soil.
 The larger the torque range in use, the more accurately the soil borders can be detected using correlation to soundings results.
 As the compaction varies between soil types, the amount of torque required varies as well.
 Variance in more subtle compaction levels inside homogenous soil is not as precise.
 As the effects of torque range limitation clearly affect the amount of fuel consumption, torque range should be limited as much as possible during excavation.
 With model-based excavation where soil boundary detection is crucial, excavation in homogeneous soil can be executed with torque limitations and full range should be used only when needed or near estimated soil border levels.

 Dependable real-time information regarding soil parameters stands as a pivotal factor in construction sites, planning, and decision-making.
 From an economic perspective, the accuracy of data capture and analysis plays a crucial role in predicting outcomes.
 The present study demonstrated that that the excavator's pressure sensor data can be used in excavation.
 The study has several important implications.
 First, utilizing pressure sensor data in soil parameter detection should be focused on distinct borders or constitutive soil parameters in a pre-investigated environment.
 As the overall accuracy of correlation varies between soil types and densities, this is not a tool for precise ground investigation.
 The potential of pressure sensor data is in creating a simple and effective tool to verify depths of borders through slope variations in total active pressure.
-Compared to derived soil-tool models (Luengo et al., 1998 and Mak et al., 2012) where soil parameters (Gill and

-Berg, 1967, Hettiaratchi, 1988 and Du et al., 2018) require prediction of forces and exhaustive estimation calculations, direct comparison of pressure sensor correlation is less exhaustive and site oriented.
+Compared to derived soil-tool models [6,8] where soil parameters [2,15,16,] require prediction of forces and exhaustive estimation calculations, direct comparison of pressure sensor correlation is less exhaustive and site oriented.